 Known for its homemade caiçara cuisine, the Dona Izabel’s Restaurant serves typical food with fresh fish from local fishing, and taioba, a vegetable that resembles kale.
 A lot comes straight from the garden maintained by the restaurant: tomato, mint, chicory, chayote and taioba itself.

-In this family restaurant it is common to see Dona Izabel and her daughters cooking and serving while Mr. Izaqueu removes the fish spines 😍.
+In this family restaurant it is common to see Dona Izabel and her daughters cooking and serving the customers while Mr. Izaqueu removes the fish spines 😍.
 This is certainly a mandatory stop at Bonete!

 Restaurante da Pousada Canto Bravo